mmcgraw74/Tektronix-4041-GPIB-Controller/MP2501 tape partial recovery/README.md

 ------
 LOADROMS experiment
 ------
-I then tried the LOADROMS call listed in the 4041 UTILITY ROM option:
+I then tried the LOADROMS call listed in the 4041 UTILITY ROM option to try to load the ROM in the UTL2 tape file:

 ```Assembly
 LOADROMS "UTL2"